Table of Contents

 Placental Abruption

 According to the American Journal of Obstetrics and Gynecology, car accidents cause a 48-fold increase in the risk of placental abruption.
 This condition occurs when the placenta separates from the uterus before birth, cutting off oxygen and nutrients to the baby.
 It can cause internal bleeding, even if there are no visible symptoms.
-Because it threatens both lives, it often leads to higher compensation for emergency care, pain and suffering, and future health concerns.
+Because it threatens both lives, it may lead to higher compensation for emergency care, pain and suffering, and future health concerns.

 Uterine Rupture

 A uterine rupture is a tear in the uterus caused by trauma.
 It is a rare but life-threatening injury that can lead to major blood loss and require emergency surgery.
 It may also affect the motherโs ability to carry future pregnancies.
-This type of injury can significantly increase the value of a personal injury claim due to the long-term medical consequences.
+This type of injury may increase the value of a personal injury claim due to the long-term medical consequences.

-Injuries Caused By Preterm Labor or Pregnancy Loss
+Injuries Caused By Preterm Labor Or Pregnancy Loss

 When a crash leads to preterm labor or miscarriage, it can cause serious physical harm.
 Common complications include heavy bleeding, infection, and uterine damage.
 These injuries may affect future pregnancies and often require ongoing medical care.
 Emotional trauma is also common and may be included in a personal injury claim.